Preparing Your Child For Boarding School

 Many parents are worried about their child’s ability to keep up with the academic program in a city school.
 There is a concern that their primary school might not have adequately prepared them.
 Frankly, school work should not be front-of-mind.
 If the care and social sides of boarding integration go well, academics will follow.
 “We can always catch kids up, but if they aren’t happy and settled, they won’t learn.
 Care comes first.

 Bring the boarding school into your child’s life

 It is a good idea to visit the school often before boarding begins.
 Subscribe to the newsletters, blogs and publications.
 Make contact with families of students who will be in your child’s year group, or older students who are already there.
 You might even like to go to some school events like fairs or drama production.
 Anything that makes the school more familiar and less daunting is a good thing.

 Perhaps the most important thing you can do to ensure a smooth transition for your child is to make a conscious decision to work cooperatively with the staff.
 You have chosen them to care for your child, so work with them, not against them.
 Share with them your child’s fears and likely homesickness triggers, the things that set them alight joyfully, their hobbies, their ambitions and the ways they can be comforted on down days.
 Boarding staff want your child to be happy and settled too.

-I was a boarder.
-I understand what a big deal this is for you and your child.
-However, I think it’s like all the big decisions in life, once you have made your choice, you have to own it and embrace it.
+Choosing boarding is a big deal, and like all the big decisions in life, once you have made your choice, you have to own it and embrace it.
 Being half-hearted and doubting your decision will only make your child tentative and frightened.
 Boarding is a good thing.
 It is a step into a big, exciting world.
 And that’s what you want for your child, a big, bright world of possibility.